-Where, = factor of safety against shear failure
+- The factor of safety against shear failure is given by Fs

 - Type of structure permanent or temporary

 - Extent of soil exploration

 - Nature of loading considered and assumption made in the design

 - Extent of quality control during construction.

 Factor of Safety for Shallow FoundationsBelow mentioned is a table giving minimum values of factor of safety for the design of shallow foundations.
 This is as per Vesic,1970.
 Table.1:Minimum value of safety factor for design of shallow foundations (as per Vesic, 1970)

 |Typical Structure||Characteristics of the category||Soil Exploration|

 |Railway bridge, Warehouses, blast furnaces, silos, hydraulic retaining walls||Maximum design load likely to occur often, consequence of failure disastrous||3.0||4.0|

 |Highway bridge, light industrial and public buildings||Maximum design load may occur occasionally, consequence of failure serious||2.5||3.5|